Special Imaging CT and MRI — Certificates

 Overview of program

 Computed tomography (CT) and magnetic resonance imaging (MRI) technologists work in a highly specialized field operating sophisticated computerized tomography equipment.
 This technology provides detailed cross-sectional images of the human body—assisting physicians with quality patient diagnosis and treatment.
 These full-time programs are scheduled as follow:

 CT—six-month certificate program completed in two quarters (Autumn and Winter).
-An additional quarter of clinic may be available to students who have not met program requirements.
-Additional time will be at the discretion of the program director in collaboration with the student.
+An additional quarter of clinic may be available to students who have not met program requirements, at the discretion of the program director in collaboration with the student.

 MRI—six-month certificate program that requires two quarters beginning Spring Quarter or Autumn Quarter.
-An additional quarter of clinic may be available to students who have not met program requirements.
-Additional time will be at the discretion of the program director in collaboration with the student.
+An additional quarter of clinic may be available to students who have not met program requirements, at the discretion of the program director in collaboration with the student.
 A nine-month, part-time option is available for qualified students.
 This three-quarter option begins in the Autumn Quarter.

 CT/MRI—twelve-month certificate program completed in four academic quarters (Autumn through Summer).
-An additional quarter of clinic may be available to students who have not met program requirements.
-Additional time will be at the discretion of the program director in collaboration with the student.
+An additional quarter of clinic may be available to students who have not met program requirements, at the discretion of the program director in collaboration with the student.

 The program's load requires 40 hours per week, which includes didactic education and clinical experience.
 Clinical experience includes four, eight-hour days per week.
 Classes are scheduled for one day per week and may require the student to be on campus.